Welcome to Our Fourth Grade!

 What Are We Learning?

-Please do visit the "Helpful Instructional Math Videos" below for videos that will help you to understand how to help your child with multiplication and arrays.
+Please do visit the "Helpful Instructional Math Videos" below for videos that will help you to understand how to help your child.

 Social Studies with Mrs. Canfield

 Please visit Mrs. Canfield's Weebly to find out more about social studies.
 Mrs. Canfield's Weebly